Attributes

 // You may also add `missing_copy_implementations` if desirable.

-// It detects potentially-forgotten implementations of Copy for public types.
+// It detects potentially-forgotten implementations of `Copy` for public types.

 #![deny(unreachable_pub)]

-// Prohibit unsafe blocks / functions
+// The following prohibits unsafe blocks / functions.

 // `forbid` is the same as `deny`, but also forbids changing the lint level

-// afterwards
+// afterwards.

 #![forbid(unsafe_code)]

-// WARNING: fn dead_code() {}
+// WARNING: fn dead_code() { println!("This function is not used!"); }

-// ERROR: unsafe fn unsafe_func() {}
+// ERROR: unsafe fn unsafe_func() { println!("This function is marked as

 // ERROR

-// fn unsafe_block() {
+// fn contains_a_unsafe_block() {

 // unsafe {